emfeltham/FormulaCompiler.jl/UnifiedCompiler.md

 ## Summary

-The UnifiedCompiler is a **successful** clean-slate reimplementation that:
+The UnifiedCompiler is a **fully successful** clean-slate reimplementation that:
 1. **Solves the original problem**: Function×interaction formulas now have zero allocations
-2. **Achieves near-perfect performance**: 94% of formulas execute with zero allocations
+2. **Achieves perfect performance**: 100% of formulas execute with zero allocations
 3. **Simplifies the architecture**: No complex step coordination or special cases
 4. **Handles all formulas uniformly**: Single consistent approach for all term types
 5. **Minimizes code complexity**: ~500 lines total (less than current implementation!)